k-jahn/meanLunch/README.md

 * proper login
 * calendar
   - date to week and week to date mapping
-* meal detail view with edit/new meal option
+* meal detail view
+  - edit/new meal form
   - ability to register as diner
 * profile view
   - edit/new profile options